 14. City Palace, Udaipur

-If you desire to taste the real high-end in India, you can not miss out on the famous palace nestled on the banks of Lake Pichola, the City Palace of Udaipur.
+Suppose you desire to taste the real high-end in India.
+You can not miss out on the famous place nestled on Lake Pichola’s banks, the City Palace of Udaipur.
 If you are looking for well-known palaces in India, this one should be on the top of your list.

 Area: Old City, Udaipur, Rajasthan 313001